pitomba/spriter/README.md

     pip install spriter

-Pitomba is listed in [PyPI](http://pypi.python.org/pypi/spriter/) and can be installed with ``pip`` or ``easy_install``.
+Spriter is listed in [PyPI](http://pypi.python.org/pypi/spriter/) and can be installed with ``pip`` or ``easy_install``.

 **Manual installation**: Download the latest source from [PyPI](http://pypi.python.org/pypi/spriter/).